 IT contracts may be classified according to the type of IT job or arrangement agreed upon by both parties.
 For example, there can be IT consulting contracts, IT service contracts, IT maintenance contracts, and IT support contracts.
 Most of the time, IT contracts (just like other legal agreements) need to be in written form for them to be legally enforceable.

 Shared below are helpful tips on how to ensure that you have a loophole-free IT contract.
-Study each tip and determine how they can best be applied to your company contracts.
+Study each tip and determine how they can best be applied to your contracts.

 The first thing to consider when creating an IT contract is its content.
-A good contract should only include the terms that both parties have agreed upon.
+A good company contract should only include the terms that both parties have agreed upon.

 For example, if you are making an IT technical support contract, it should contain only the specific support services, the compensation plan, and/or the contract length that were discussed during the negotiation process.